Fair Assortment Planning: Related Work

-\textbf{Fairness in supervised learning.} With the increasing penetration of machine learning algorithms, there has been an explosion of work on algorithmic fairness in supervised learning, especially binary classification and risk assessment (\cite{calders2009building}, \cite{dwork2012fairness}, \cite{hardt2016equality}, \cite{goel2018non}, \cite{ustun2019fairness}).
-Generally, the definitions of algorithmic fairness fall under three different types: (i) individual fairness, where similar individuals get similar predictions (\cite{dwork2012fairness}, \cite{kusner2017counterfactual}, \cite{loi2019philosophical}), (ii) group fairness, where different groups are treated equally (\cite{calders2009building}, \cite{zliobaite2015relation}, \cite{hardt2016equality}), and (iii) subgroup fairness, which combines individual and group notions of fairness (\cite{kearns2018preventing}, \cite{kearns2019empirical}).
-Roughly speaking, in our setting, we consider individual fairness for each of the sellers on the online platform.
-However, our work is different from the aforementioned works because we do not study a prediction problem using labeled data (as they do), but instead we look into an optimization problem (assortment optimization) while imposing fairness constraints.
+\textbf{Fairness in supervised learning.} The rise of machine learning algorithms has spurred extensive research on algorithmic fairness in supervised learning, particularly in binary classification and risk assessment \citep{calders2009building,dwork2012fairness, hardt2016equality, goel2018non,ustun2019fairness}.
+These works are typically categorized into individual fairness \citep{dwork2012fairness, kusner2017counterfactual}, group fairness \citep{calders2009building, hardt2016equality}, and subgroup fairness \citep{kearns2018preventing}.
+Our work focuses on achieving individual fairness for every item on a platform.
+However, instead of addressing prediction problems using labeled data, we solve an assortment optimization problem while integrating fairness constraints.

-\textbf{Fairness in resource allocation.} At a high level, in our problem, an online platform would like to allocate exposure (an intangible resource) to different items in a fair fashion while optimizing for customers’ satisfaction.
-Having this view in mind, there are works that study fair resource allocation problems for more tangible resources.
-These works can be divided into two streams.

-The first stream considers static settings where the resource allocation needs to be done in a single shot, and studies the trade-off between fairness and efficiency \cite{bertsimas2011price}, \cite{bertsimas2012efficiency}, \cite{hooker2012combining}, \cite{donahue2020fairness}).
-See also \cite{cohen2021price} for a recent work that studies fairness in price discrimination in a static setting and \cite{deng2022fairness} that studies fairness and more specifically individual welfare in auctions run in search advertising markets.

-The second stream investigates dynamic settings, where resources should be allocated over time.
-See \cite{manshadi2021fair} for fairness in an online scarce resource allocation problem with correlated demands, \cite{balseiro2021regularized, bateni2021fair} for regularized fair online resource allocation problems, \cite{ma2021fairness} for fairness in online matching, \cite{Sinclair2021} for fair sequential allocation that achieves the optimal envy-efficiency trade-off, \cite{mulvany2021fair} for fairness in scheduling, \cite{baek2021fair} for fairness in bandit setting, \cite{Schoeffer2022} for fairness in the spread of contents, and \cite{aminian2023fair} for fairness in Markovian search.
-Our work is closer to the works in the first stream, rather the second one.
-That being said, we are the first one that studies fairness in an assortment planning problem.